Foreign Tax Credit - Special Issues

 Alternative Minimum Tax

 In addition to your regular income tax, you may be liable for the alternative minimum tax.
 A foreign tax credit may be allowed in figuring this tax.
 However, there are restrictions on how much foreign tax credit can be applied to the alternative minimum tax.
-Refer to the instructions for Form 6251, Alternative Minimum Tax-Individuals, for a discussion of the alternative minimum tax foreign tax credit.
+Refer to Form 6251, Alternative Minimum Tax-Individuals, and its instructions for a discussion of the alternative minimum tax foreign tax credit.

 Note: This page contains one or more references to the Internal Revenue Code (IRC), Treasury Regulations, court cases, or other official tax guidance.
 References to these legal authorities are included for the convenience of those who would like to read the technical reference material.
 To access the applicable IRC sections, Treasury Regulations, or other official tax guidance, visit the Tax Code, Regulations, and Official Guidance page.
 To access any Tax Court case opinions issued after September 24, 1995, visit the Opinions Search page of the United States Tax Court.